sparkflows/sparkflows-docs/docs/kubernetes/rancher.rst

 Installing Fire Insights with Rancher
 ==========================

-This document capture the steps for installing Fire Insights.
+This document captures the steps for installing Fire Insights.

 Below are the steps::